-That’s why I’ve written this article, to help those hurting.
+That’s why I’ve written this article.

 Because when you’re hurting like hell you don’t need some BS herbal remedy that doesn’t work, you need something significant that can REALLY ease your pain.